Deepen AI - Enterprise

 Estimated extrinsic parameters are crucial in generating accurate extrinsic parameters.

-Users must clear the markers and redo the markings if the estimated parameters are way off to get good initial estimates.
+To get good initial estimates, users must clear the markers and redo the markings if the estimated parameters are way off.

 Run Calibration

-Users need to click on Run calibration to optimize the estimated extrinsic parameters further.
+Users need to click on Calibrate to optimize the estimated extrinsic parameters further.
 All the uploaded pairs are used in the optimization process.

 Additional options in the run calibration

-Max correspondence: This value is used as an input to the algorithm.
+This value is used as input for the algorithm.
 Users can tweak the value by analyzing the fused point cloud LiDAR files.
-If the difference between the input and the generated cloud is greater, the user can try to increase the value of the max correspondence and retry, improving the calibration results.
+Suppose the difference between the input and the generated cloud is more significant; the user can try to increase the value of the max correspondence and retry to improve the calibration results.

 Users can use these error values to estimate the accuracy of the calibration results alongside visual confirmation.
 The closer the error stats to zero, the better the extrinsic parameters.